jose456891/tripletench4/README.md

 - `is_4wd`: Whether the car is 4WD (True or False).
 - `date_posted`: The date the car was posted for sale.
 - `days_listed`: The number of days the car was listed for sale.
+- `odometer`: The miles on the odometer of the vehicle.

 ## Contributing